Eliav2/ha-disk-swap/readme.md

 1. **Plug in** a USB storage device (USB stick, SSD, SD card via adapter)
 2. **Select** the target device in the UI
 3. **Clone** — the app creates a backup, downloads the HA OS image, flashes it to the USB device, and injects your backup
+4. **(Optional) Live Boot** — enable the Live Boot feature to boot your new HA OS in parallel inside the add-on.
+Your new HA is completely isolated — it cannot see or control your devices.
+Use it to complete onboarding, restore the backup, and confirm everything works before committing to the swap
-4. **Swap** — shut down, remove the old boot media, insert the cloned device
+5. **Swap** — shut down, remove the old boot media, insert the cloned device
-5. **Boot** — power on and log in with your existing credentials
+6. **Boot** — power on and log in with your existing credentials

 ## What Gets Restored